mattereppe/otupy/docs/source/index.rst

 ------------

 Contributions are wellcome for the implementation of the following
+extensions:

-extensions: - encoding format beyond json (no specification available);
+- encoding format beyond json (no specification available);
-- transfer protocols (MQTT first); - implementation of SLPF ``Actuator``\ s for different firewall technologies (both opensource and proprietary). - implementation of new and draft profiles.
+- transfer protocols (MQTT first);
+- implementation of SLPF ``Actuator``s for different firewall technologies (both opensource and proprietary);
+- implementation of new and draft profiles.

 Authors and acknowledgment
 --------------------------

 -  The Context Discovery profile, its actuators and use cases have been   developed by Silvio Tanzarella.

 License
 -------